GetResponse/DevZone/API/README.md

 * `campaign` (mandatory) – `CAMPAIGN_ID` obtained from [get_campaigns](#get_campaigns).
 Newsletter will be saved in this campaign.
 Note that it is not the same as selecting contacts – check `contacts` / `get_contacts` params for that.
 * `from_field` (optional) – `FROM_FIELD_ID` obtained from [get_account_from_fields](#get_account_from_fields).
 It represents From header (name and email) in message and will be taken from campaign if not given.
 * `reply_to_field` (optional) – `FROM_FIELD_ID` obtained from [get_account_from_fields](#get_account_from_fields).
 It represents Reply-To header (email) in message and will not be present if not given.
-* `subject` (mandatory) – Subject value, all merge-words should be written as [GetResponse Dynamic Content](https://github.com/GetResponse/DevZone/tree/master/DC) syntax.
+* `subject` (mandatory) – Subject value.
+All merge-words should be written as [GetResponse Dynamic Content](https://github.com/GetResponse/DevZone/tree/master/DC) syntax.
+Maximum length is 512 characters.
 * `contents` (mandatory) – Allowed keys are `plain` and `html`, at least one is mandatory.
 All merge-words should be written as [GetResponse Dynamic Content](https://github.com/GetResponse/DevZone/tree/master/DC) syntax.
+Maximum length is 524288 characters each.
 * `flags` (optional) – Enables extra functionality for a message, see [message_flags](#message_flags) for available values.
 * `contacts` / `get_contacts` or `segments` / `get_segments` - Recipients that should receive a newsletter obtained from [get_contacts](#get_contacts) or [get_segments](#get_segments).
 Only one type of selection can be used at a time.
 See [IDs in conditions](#ids) for detailed explanation.
 * `suppressions` / `get_suppressions` (optional) – Suppressions to use with that message.
 Any contact email address that matches any of the masks in those suppressions will be skipped when sending.
 See [IDs in conditions](#ids) for detailed explanation.